musk/SbtEclipsify/README.md

 # SbtEclipsify

 Plugin for sbt (http://code.google.com/p/simple-build-tool/) 0.7.x for creating .classpath and .project files for the Ecipse IDE (http://www.eclipse.org).
-It is currently in Beta state and is not feature complete.
 If you need to use this plugin with sbt version prior to 0.5.6 then you need to use version 0.4.1

 ## License